Mining & Petroleum Technology

 At the countrywide level, the racial-ethnic distribution of mining and petroleum tech majors is as follows:

 |Hispanic or Latino||0|

-Students from other countries are interested in Mining & Petroleum Tech, too.
+Americans aren’t the only ones with an interest in Mining & Petroleum Tech.
 About 2.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Mining & Petroleum Technology Majors Make?